Vegan Baking Recipes Vegan Pastry Recipes How To Make Puff Pastry

 1 ½ teaspoons lemon juice

-Vegan Butter Square
+For the Vegan Butter square

 1 ¼ cups (269 grams) Regular Vegan Butter or non-hydrogenated stick margarine, cut into 1 Tablespoon-size pieces and cold (do not use tub margarine)